 - The payment terms for NHS contracts are a maximum of 30-days, due to the governments prompt payment policy.
 This is one element that makes NHS tenders so appealing.

 What makes our Healthcare Tenders portal different?

-We don’t use CPV codes.
+There are a few things that allow our Discover division and Healthcare Tenders to stand out amongst the crowd.
+For example, we don’t use CPV codes.
 Our Opportunity Trackers manually scour hundreds of portals every day and upload them to our portal.
 With a subscription to Healthcare Tenders, you can view all opportunities from all UK portals in one, central, easy-to-navigate place.